OpenH264: Support in Firefox

 Also on the day of Cisco's free-use announcement, October 30, 2013, Brendan Eich from Mozilla wrote that it would use Cisco's binaries in future versions of Firefox to add support for H.264 to Firefox where platform codecs are not available.
 In October 2014, Mozilla launched Firefox 33, the first major release to support OpenH264.

 Capabilities

 OpenH264 is designed to be used in applications that require encoding and decoding video in real time, such as WebRTC.

 OpenH264 front-ends

+In addition to its own decoder and the x264 encoder, FFmpeg supports OpenH264 as both an encoder and decoder.